influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.8/networking/v1alpha3/workloadGroup.md

 withPort(port)
 ```

-Port on which the endpoint lives.
+port on which the endpoint lives.

 ### fn spec.probe.httpGet.withScheme